A kernel for the maximum agreement forest problem on multiple binary phylogenetic trees

 The \textbf{first case} is that all neighbours of leaves in~$C$ are suppressed.
 Let~$e$ be the edge of~$T_B$ created by suppressing these neighbours.
 Charge all leaves of~$C$ to edge~$e$.

-\steven{The \textbf{second case} is that~$|C|\geq 2$.
-Observe that there can be at most two leaves $x$ in $C$ such that the neighbour $v$ of $x$ in~$T_B^{\mbox{full}}$ is a degree-$2$ vertex, and thus is not suppressed when $x$ is deleted.
-This is because if there are more than two such leaves then $C$ is not a chain.
-If there are \emph{zero} such leaves, we are in the first case.
-If there are exactly \emph{two} such leaves $x$, then $B$ is a common chain, $d=2$ and the two leaves $x$ are at the opposite extremes of the chain.
-The claim $|B| \leq 2r\sum_{T\in\T} deg^T(B) - 3r$ then holds immediately because $B$, which is a common chain, can have at most $r$ taxa and $\sum_{T\in\T} deg^T(B) = d = 2$.} \steven{Suppose then that there is exactly \emph{one} such $x$.
-Then} all other neighbours of leaves in~$C$ are suppressed, creating an edge~$e$.
-As in the first case, charge all the leaves of~$C$ to~$e$.
+\steven{The \textbf{second case} is that~$|C|\geq 2$ and there is at least one leaf $x$ in $C$ such that the neighbour $v$ of $x$ in~$T_B^{\mbox{full}}$ is a degree-$2$ vertex, and thus is not suppressed when $x$ is deleted.
+Note that there can be at most two such leaves since~$C$ is a chain.
+If there are exactly \emph{two} such leaves, then~$B$ is a common chain, so~$B=C$, and $d=2$.} In this case,~$T_B$ has exactly one edge and we charge all leaves of~$B$ to it. \steven{ If there is exactly \emph{one} such leaf~$x$, then} all other neighbours of leaves in~$C$ are suppressed, creating an edge~$e$.
+Charge all the leaves of~$C$, including~$x$, to~$e$.

 It remains to consider the \textbf{third case}: that~$C=\{x\}$ and the neighbour~$v$ of~$x$ in~$T_B^{\mbox{full}}$ has degree~$2$.
 Then~$v$ is not suppressed.
 Consider the edge~$e$ of~$T_B^{\mbox{full}}$ incident to~$v$ but not to~$x$.
 Charge~$x$ to~$e$.
 Observe that no other leaves are charged to~$e$ because otherwise~$C$ would not have been maximal.